streanger/vision-stuff/README.rst

 vision_stuff
 ===========
-Tools for image conversion.
+Tools for image conversion, which seems to be useful, at least for me.
-(vision-tools was already taken, that's why its vision_stuff :))

 Info